erooijak/oogstplanner/README.md

 - [ ] Improved mobile support.
 - [ ] Improved CSS styling.
 - [ ] Logging of errors.
-- [ ] American crops and language.
+- [ ] Data and language of other countries.
 - [ ] Integration with external seeds webshop.
 - [ ] Add area for blog posts and articles.